FirstLegoLeague/launcher/docs/userguide.md

 Once you have imported the file you can see all the imported data by pressing the `Teams` and `Matches` buttons.

+If you need to replace the imported data with a different CSV file, you can delete all the teams and matches, and import again.
+See [Tournament Settings](#tournament-settings) - `Delete Tournament Data`.

 ### Teams

 The `Teams` screen enables you to edit the team name and affiliation, and to delete a team.
 You cannot change the team number.
 There is also a `Add Team` button.
 Be sure not to use a team number that is already taken.